bardsley/merseysidelatinfestival/README.md

 - [ ] Email to all not selected meal options
 - [ ] Import from google into dynamodb
 - [ ] create a live DB
-- [ ] update action for other lambda functions
 - [ ] ?create new sendgrid
 - [ ] Seating plan
 - [ ] Send Adm the SVG files